On the way to the Green Economy

 Facts & figures

-Certification according to the criteria of the German Sustainable Building Council (DGNB) has applied for.
+Lune Delta is pre-certified according to the criteria of the German Sustainable Building Concil (DGNB) in the category of platinum.

 |Central station Bremerhaven||6 km|